oracle/pgql-lang/pages/pgql-1.3-spec.md

 TableName                ::= <SchemaQualifiedName>
 ```

-The [table alias](#table-aliases) is required only if the underlying table is used as vertex table more than once, in order to provide unique names for vertex tables.
+The [table alias](#table-aliases) is required only if the underlying table is used as vertex table more than once, to provide a unique name for each table.
-It can also be used to specify the label of the vertices.
+It can be used for specifying a [label](#labels) for the vertices too.

 The key of the vertex table uniquely identifies a row in the table.
 If a key is not specified, the key defaults to the primary key of the underlying table.